Subchapter C. CERTIFICATE OF INSPECTION

 (1) The correct name, address and station number, as shown on the certificate of appointment, shall be entered on every requisition form.

-(2) A requisition shall be personally signed by one of the persons whose signature appears on the signature card, Form MV-417.
+(2) A requisition shall be personally signed by one of the persons whose signature appears on Form MV-500.
 The signature shall be identical to the one on file or the requisition will be rejected.
-No one may order certificates of inspection unless his signature is on the signature card on file with the Department.
+No one may order certificates of inspection unless his signature is on the Form MV-500 on file with the Department.

 (c) Additional instructions.
 The following also apply: